pustotnik/zenmake/docs/buildconf-select.rst

 Also you can use internal conditions for supported buildtypes.
-But if any name of supported buildtype is the same as one of known platforms or supported toolchains then such a buildtype can not be used as internal condition.
+But if any name of supported buildtype is the same as one of known platforms or supported toolchains then such a buildtype cannot be used as internal condition.
 For example, you can want to make/use buildtype 'linux' and it will be possible but for using in conditions you have to declare some different name in this case because 'linux' is one of known platforms.